 Leah Silvieus (M.A.R. religion & literature ’21) is the author of three poetry collections, most recently, Arabilis (Sundress Publications 2019), and is the co-editor, with Lee Herrick, of The World I Leave You: An Anthology of Asian American Poets on Faith and Spirit (Orison Books 2020).
 She holds a B.A. from Whitworth University and an M.F.A. from the University of Miami.
 She is a Kundiman fellow and a National Book Critics Circle emerging fellow.
 Her interests focus the intersections of religion and contemporary poetry, Christianity and adoption/orphan narratives, and literature and hospitality.

 Jenny Claire Smith (M.A.R. liturgical studies ’22) studied history and liturgy at the University of Notre Dame with a focus on early modern Europe.
 She also completed paleography training in early modern English and Dutch at the Huntington Library, Columbia University, and the Universiteit Antwerpen.
 Her archival research in London and Antwerp was generously supported by the Nanovic Institute for European Studies and the Institute for Scholarship in the Liberal Arts.
 She was also editorial assistant for the scholarly journal Archiv für Reformationgeschichte.
-Jenny serves as a deacon and lay catechist, usher, lector, and communion server at a Presbyterian church in Chicago.
+Jenny serves as a lay catechist, usher, lector, and communion server at her church.
 She began classical ballet training at the age of four and completed over twenty-five hours of elective coursework in ballet and pointe as an undergraduate.
 She has also been a member of the ballet faculty of various local studios where she has taught ballet to children and youth.